dankantor/server-checker/README.md

 # Server Checker
-A very simple service to check if your server is up or down and notify you
+A very simple service to check if your server is up or down and notify you.

 ## Setup - Follow these steps: